Amid68/Fake-News-Detection/data_analysis/EDA_ISOT/EDA_ISOT.md

     Cleaned text beginning: WASHINGTON - The special counsel investigation of links between Russia and President Trump’s 2016 el

-I'm removing these patterns because they could create artificial signals that the model might latch onto during training.
-By removing them, I'm forcing the model to learn the actual stylistic and content differences between real and fake news rather than relying on specific markers.
+This cleaning step is crucial for preventing model overfitting.
+By removing the "(Reuters)" pattern and other identified markers, I'm forcing the model to learn the actual stylistic and content differences between real and fake news rather than relying on specific markers.

+The verification shows that the cleaning successfully removes the "(Reuters)" pattern while preserving the rest of the content.
+This cleaned text will be more suitable for model training.

 ## 7. Content Analysis

-Let's analyze the actual content differences between real and fake news using word frequencies:
+To understand the actual content differences between real and fake news, I analyze word frequencies:

 ```python